elfsternberg/SimpleGarbageCollector/README.md

 I've never written a garbage collector before.
 Now I know what it is and how it works.

+**REQURIEMENTS:**

+This code has been tested with gcc-7.3, and should work on any C++17-compliant compiler with the relevant standard library.
+Unlike the previous edition, it has not been tested with Clang.

 **STATUS:**

 **December 30, 2016:** This project is **complete.** No new features are